-The muscle complexes are in two groups – one group being associated with the inspiration and another with expiration.
+The muscle complexes are in two groups.
+One group is associated with the inspiration and the other with expiration.
 While there are a number of muscles involved, there are two that are more important.
 These are the costisternalis pars major and the external intercostal muscle.
-If the operation of these is prevented, respiration ceases, but if they remain functional and all others are non-functional, respiration continues at a reduced rate.
+If the operation of these is prevented respiration will cease, but if they remain functional and all others are non-functional, respiration continues at a reduced rate.
 Fowls do not have a diaphragm to divide the thoracic from the abdominal cavity.
 Respiration is the result of movement of the body external wall that in turn causes an increase or decrease in the volume of the cavity.
 These changes in volume cause changes in pressure inside of the lungs and this causes air to either enter or leave the system.
 Increasing the volume reduces the pressure and results in inspiration; decreasing the volume causes an increase in pressure and results in expiration.

-On receiving the appropriate message certain muscles associated with inspiration will contract thus drawing the ribs forward.
+Stimulus of the muscles associated with inspiration will cause these muscles to contract, thus drawing the ribs forward.
 This pulls the sternum downwards and in effect increases the size of the cavity transversely and from front to back.
-The increase in size and volume lowers the pressure in the system and results in air from outside being drawn into the system to equalise the pressure i.e. inspiration occurs as the air moves into the lungs and air sacs.
+The increase in size and volume lowers the pressure in the system and results in air from outside being drawn into the system to equalise the pressure.
+In other words, inspiration occurs as the air moves into the lungs and air sacs.

-During inspiration the lungs undergo a degree of distension i.e. are stretched by the action of the ribs – approximately one third of the lungs lie between the rib bones and any movement of the ribs also affects the lungs.
+During inspiration the lungs are stretched by the action of the ribs (undergo distension).
+Approximately one third of the lungs lie between the rib bones and any movement of the ribs also affects the lungs.
 During inspiration the pressure in the system varies from high at the front (cranially) to low at the back (caudally) of the respiratory system.
 On the completion of inspiration the pressure will be generally equalised throughout the system.
-This occurs as the inspired air reaches the extremities of the respiratory system – the air sacs.
+This occurs as the inspired air reaches the extremities of the respiratory system (the air sacs).
 At this stage the system consisting of the trachea, bronchi, the lungs, the air sacs and the thoracic cavity will be in a state of equilibrium.

 The above action is followed by the contraction of the muscles of expiration.
 This causes the ribs and sternum to return to their original position.
 This in turn will reduce the volume of the cavity.
 In this way the air pressure in the system will be increased above that of the outside atmosphere.
 As a consequence the air flows out of the system to the outside atmosphere until a situation of equilibrium is again reached.